pwm/rig-stats/readme.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-Nvidia GPU and miner statistics exporter for prometheus.io
+Nvidia GPU and miner statistics exporter for prometheus.io.

+It is useful in combination with Grafana.
+Included a sample dashboard [here](grafana-dashboard-sample.json).

 ## Table of Contents